Last updated on September 29, 2023

 #56.
 Bubbling Muck

-Never reprinted since Urza’s Destiny, Bubbling Muck is a great card which is key as a burst of mana black decks with expensive spells and commanders, like Vilis, Broker of Blood and other demon tribal decks.
-It also does work in more combo oriented decks like Toshiro Umezawa.
+Never reprinted since Urza’s Destiny, Bubbling Muck is a great card that is key as a burst of mana black decks with expensive spells and commanders, like Vilis, Broker of Blood and other demon tribal decks.
+It also does work in more combo-oriented decks like Toshiro Umezawa.

 #55.
 Wei Strike Force